More visibility by measuring, monitoring and evaluating the appropriate SEO KPIs!

 2) Keyword Ranking

-This key performance indicator is directly related to your SEO success and provides information about whether your relevant main keyword is ranking or not.
-The goal should be to rank with the keyword on the first page (best on position 1-3).
+This key performance indicator is directly related to your SEO success and tells you whether your relevant main keyword is ranking or not.
+The goal should be to rank with the keywords on the first page (preferably on position 1-3).

-For analysis you can use the following tools: Google Search Console, Keyword Planer (from Google Ads), Xovi, Seobility, RankingCoach or Semrush.
+For analysis you can use the following tools: Google Search Console, Keyword Planner (from Google Ads), Xovi, Seobility, RankingCoach or Semrush.

 3) CTR - Click Through Rate

-The KPI "CTR" shows you in which ratio the actual clicks on the website link to the entire impressions displayed i.e. how often does a user click on the link and how often is the link displayed in the search results.
+The "CTR" KPI shows you the ratio of actual clicks on the website link to the total impressions displayed. - - i.e. how often does a user click on the link and how often is the link displayed in the search results.